Pelvic Floor Physiotherapy

 Lamiya Zaidi

-Registered Physiotherapist – Pelvic Health, Women’s Health Lamiya graduated from Queens University in 2012, with her masters in Physical Therapy.
+Registered Physiotherapist – Pelvic Health, Women’s Health Accepting new patients Lamiya graduated from Queens University in 2012, with her masters in Physical Therapy.
 After working as a Orthopaedic Physiotherapist, Lamiya's passion for women's health led her to pursue further training in pelvic floor physiotherapy.

 Cancellation Policy:

-All wellness cancellations must be a minimum of 24 hours, prior to your appointment time.
-We have a limited amount of wellness appointments available and they are in high demand.
-Any appointments cancelled outside of the 24 hours will be charged in full.
-Thank you for your understanding COVID-19 considerations will be made.
+All Wellness cancellations must be made a minimum of 24 hours, prior to your appointment time.
+We have a limited amount of Wellness appointments available and they are in high demand.
+Cancellations made less than 24 hours before an appointment will be charged in full.
+Thank you for your understanding.

-All wellness cancellations must be a minimum of 24 hours, prior to your appointment time.
-We have a limited amount of wellness appointments available and they are in high demand.
-Any appointments cancelled outside of the 24 hours will be charged in full.
-Thank you for your understanding COVID-19 considerations will be made.
+All Wellness cancellations must be made a minimum of 24 hours, prior to your appointment time.
+We have a limited amount of Wellness appointments available and they are in high demand.
+Cancellations made less than 24 hours before an appointment will be charged in full.
+Thank you for your understanding.